telepresenceio/telepresence/docs/index.md

 * Use `gccgo` instead of `go build`.
 * Do `export GODEBUG=netdns=cgo` to [force Go to use the standard DNS lookup mechanism](https://golang.org/pkg/net/#hdr-Name_Resolution) rather than its own internal one.

+### Docker containers

+A container run via `docker run` will not inherit the outgoing functionality of the Telepresence shell.
+If you want to use Telepresence to proxy a containerized application you should run Telepresence *inside* the container.

 ### What Telepresence proxies